 The United States locks up more people than any other nation on the planet.
 All of this incarceration and detention carries huge costs for our nation, our families, and our communities—especially communities of color.

 In this time of massive budget cuts across the country, state after state is sacrificing family and community safety nets, most markedly our schools.
 Cities across the country face bankruptcy while students and families amass more and more debt.
 Yet politicians continue to invest billions into jails and prisons that fail to help people get their lives on track and fail to make our communities safer.

 As long as we continue to spend on failed approaches that lock people up, we won’t be able to afford the vital resources that actually set up youth and families for success such as schools, job training programs, and funds for business innovation at local and regional levels.

+Within those three elements are countless ways for folks like you to get involved.
 Like Miss Baker, we believe that when people have the knowledge, inspiration and solutions they need to address the challenges they face, they can make a difference.
-Therefore we put people-- youth, emerging leaders, people hungry for change-- at the center of our work.